Skoda India commences Covid vaccination drive for staff

-New Delhi, March 10 (IANS) Automobile manufacturer Skoda Auto Volkswagen India Private Limited (SAVWIPL) has commenced the Covid-19 vaccination drive for all its employees.
+New Delhi: Automobile manufacturer Skoda Auto Volkswagen India Private Limited (SAVWIPL) has commenced the Covid-19 vaccination drive for all its employees.

 Accordingly, the drive includes employees' dependents as well in line with the ongoing government guidelines.